Ms Access Gurus

 1. Go to the Design View of the form

-4. Create an unbound textbox control in Detail section, below other controls on the ruler (for now), to highlight the active record:
+• Create an unbound textbox control in Detail section, below other controls (for now), to show highlight for the active record:

 • Name = txtHighlight